 - Radiation therapy involves beams of high-powered energy that can destroy cancer cells.
 It’s often used if your doctor cannot remove all of the skin cancer during surgery.

-- Photodynamic therapy is a combination of medicine and laser light that’s used to destroy cancer cells.
+- Photodynamic therapy is a combination of medication and laser light that’s used to destroy cancer cells.

-- Biologic therapy involves medicine that boosts your body’s natural ability to fight cancer.
+- Biologic therapy involves medication that boosts your body’s natural ability to fight cancer.

 Anyone can develop psoriasis.
 Certain risk factors increase the chances that you’ll develop the skin condition.